Control Statements in C

 }

 (here condition is the expression that is to be evaluated.
-If the given condition is true, statement is executed.
-If it is false, statement is ignored (not executed) and the program continues on the next instruction after the conditional statement area.)
+If the given condition is true, the statement is executed.
+If it is false, the statement is ignored (not executed) and the program continues on the next instruction after the conditional statement area.)

 (b) if-else statement : –